osoftware/spedn/docs/bchjs.rst

 ==================
-BITBOX Integration
+BCH-JS Integration
 ==================

-Spedn is available for NodeJS_ developers as set of libraries extending capabilities of `BITBOX SDK`_ or other libraries.
+Spedn is available for NodeJS_ developers as set of libraries extending capabilities of `BCH-JS`_ or other libraries.
 TypeScript_ type definitions are provided out of the box.

 Spedn provides 3 components installed separately: